Moon Zappa: Personal life

 Zappa married Paul Doucette, drummer and rhythm guitarist for American pop group Matchbox Twenty, in June 2002.
 They have one child, Mathilda Plum Doucette.
 They divorced in 2014.

 Following the death of Zappa's mother, Gail, in October 2015, it was revealed that her siblings Ahmet and Diva were given control of the Zappa family trust with shares of 30% each, while Moon and her brother Dweezil were given smaller shares of 20% each.
 Speaking to the Los Angeles Times in 2016, Zappa called it "the most hideous shock of [her] life."
-As beneficiaries only, Moon and Dweezil will reportedly not receive any distributions from the trust until it is profitable—As of 2016, it was in millions of dollars in debt—and must seek permission from Ahmet, the trustee, to make money from their father's music or merchandise bearing his name.
+As beneficiaries only, Moon and Dweezil will reportedly not receive any distributions from the trust until it is profitable—As of 2016, it was millions of dollars in debt—and must seek permission from Ahmet, the trustee, to make money from their father's music or merchandise bearing his name.

-In more recent times, the Zappa siblings have legally reconciled their differences with Dweezil noting "It may be a bumpy road at times – we are a passionate Italian family – but we have decided to work toward privately discussing issues rather than using public forums and lawyers."
+In 2018, the Zappa siblings were reported to have legally reconciled their differences, with Dweezil noting "It may be a bumpy road at times – we are a passionate Italian family – but we have decided to work toward privately discussing issues rather than using public forums and lawyers."